 Don’t Think, Just Make It Work.
 Then Think.

 Robinson was so affected by his son’s birth that he didn’t stop to Google “Marathon Training Plan” — he just ran.
 “That first year of fatherhood, everything is white-knuckle terror.
 I think fathers think they won’t have time or life is gonna go sideways,” he says.
 “But if you can keep a cool head, fatherhood and distance running are complementary.”
 Both teach you to prioritize, consider the bigger picture, and decide what’s really important before moving forward.

 Only Think About These 3 Workouts

-His approach (cue old-school coach eye-rolling), tunes out the noise and boils marathon training down to 3 essential workouts: track intervals (alternating short, fast repetitions with recovery periods), tempo runs (sustained effort sessions run between easy and interval pace) and long runs (running far).
-Do between 5 and 8 of those 3, designed and executed respective to your goals, over 8-12 weeks leading up to the race.
+His approach (cue old-school coach eye-rolling) tunes out the noise and boils marathon training down to three essential workouts: track intervals (alternating short, fast repetitions with recovery periods), tempo runs (sustained effort sessions run between easy and interval pace) and long runs (running far).
+Do between five and eight of those three workouts, designed and executed respective to your goals, over 8-12 weeks leading up to the race.
 After that, just get to the start line and Robinson says you’ll be surprised to discover what you’re really made of.

 You Can’t Do Everything.
 You Can Decide What’s Important.

 Having a kid inspired Robinson’s return to running, but also altered his priorities and free time.
 Unable to dedicate as much time to training, the time he did train became more focused.
 Instead of waiting for his buddies to show up and goofing off for the first three miles of a 90-minute run, he got right after it.
 Making this work for you involves deciding what’s important and being flexible.

 “The choices parenthood creates for you are the building blocks of success for athletes with children.”